 Only the damage to your residence caused by the accident event will be considered and should change depending on your specific circumstances.
 In some cases, debris may fly and cause further destruction.
 However, that needs to be proven as a cause of the initial damage coming from the collision of the car hitting your house.

-Suing for this type of damage can be time-sensitive and requires you to provide corroboration before being adequately compensated.
+Suing for this type of damage can be time-sensitive and requires you to provide corroboration before being adequately compensated for your financial loss.
 However, it is also worth noting that the corroboration of your side of the story will not be the simplest thing in the world on your own.

 So, like a personal injury attorney, you might want to consider enlisting professional assistance in the form of accident scene investigators.
 Insurance companies employ full-time insurance investigators for accidents such as this.
 This can go a long way with the help of someone versed in the law.